ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ---

-# Task 22 - Create the Lab 01 Evidence Copy on Ubuntu
+# Task 15 - Create the Ubuntu Evidence Copy

 ## Where to Work